When Gods Strike: Cautionary Tales and Instant Death in the Ancient Near East

 Conclusion

 In the ANE, cautionary tales and sudden divine death were everywhere.
 The Bible preserves these motifs, adapting them within its covenant framework.
-When we read these stories today, we’re glimpsing a world where the sacred was alive, dangerous, and not to be trifled with—a world that demanded respect for God’s presence in life, ritual, and law.
+Whether the hand of God strikes directly, a lion appears on the road, or a goddess’s fury is unleashed, the point is the same: the sacred is alive, dangerous, and not to be trifled with.
+Those narratives taught ancient listeners that the boundary between human competence and divine authority was consequential — and sometimes lethal.

 Comments